 If you feel ill, experience COVID-19 symptoms or the self assessment has recommended you remain home:

-- Follow Health and Wellness instructions, which may include testing at a local assessment centre and self-isolation.
+- Follow Ottawa Public Health instructions, which may include testing at a local assessment centre and self-isolation.

 - Any worker who may have been exposed to, or who is exhibiting symptoms of, COVID‐19 will not return to work until they have been cleared to do so by the appropriate medical authority.